Matthew-R-Lehnert/take-home-test/TrackProposal.md

 *  Learner will be able to design functions for RNN and LSTM within Keras
 ## 4. Convolutional Neural Networks in R
 ### Course Marketing Description
 Convolutional Neural Networks???
 That sounds... **convoluted**!
 Don't run!
 In this course we will make convolutional neural networks (CNNs) seem easy.
-Enroll today to enage with one of the most powerful architectures for image recognition.
+Enroll today to engage with one of the most powerful architectures for image recognition.
 Gambling at the race track you would want to know whether the animal was a horse or a donkey.
 This course on CNNs will help you place your bets!
 ### Course Learning Objectives
 *  Learner will be able to modify datasets into train/test/validation sets
 *  Learner will be able to convert multidimensional images into a one dimensional array using flattening
-*  Learner will be able to evaluate the performance of an image classifer they build using CNN within Keras
+*  Learner will be able to evaluate the performance of an image classifier they build using CNN within Keras
 ## 5. Generative Adversarial Networks in R
 ### Course Marketing Description
 Did you know it is possible for a machine to create a cartoon character that you describe?
 Generative Adversarial Networks (GANs) make this possible!
 This course will teach you how researchers are using GANs to generate text, video, images, sound, and more!
 With hands on experience, you will gain the foundational layers to generate your own novel creations (or are they the AI's creations?).